Featured Projects : Neighborhood Treasures

 An example of allowable private gardens in the public right-of-way, this sidewalk garden was installed in 2003 in the Mission District of San Francisco.
 In an area known for parking and driving on the sidewalks, a permit was granted to replace forty percent of the concrete in this 14' wide sidewalk with plants and permeable paving.
 Using drought tolerant and native species, it is not irrigated and does not require regular watering.
 An emphasis is placed on texture and height variation as well as a soft color palette, resulting in a pedestrian (and butterfly) friendly streetscape.
 Auto access is maintained by a concrete paver strip and a plantable permeable driveway.

 Sample of city-approved permeable paving for driveways.
 Note that utilities (gas, electric and water) coexist with pavers and plantings.
-Note that other permeable pavers are now allowed.
+Note that other permeable pavers are now allowed - contact DPW's Bureau of Street Use and Mapping for the current list.
 Pavers are laid over gravel and sand bed.
-Areas of dirt may be planted with varieties of dense low grass which may be driven over.
+Areas of dirt may be planted with varieties of dense low plants which may be driven over.
 See the "How To" section and Resources (Permeable Pavers) for details.

 Raised Planters (Mission District)